Author

 A person holds a sign that reads "I believe you!" outside of the U.S. Capitol building

-New Mexico to Probe Allegation that Epstein Ordered the Burial of Teen Girls Near His Ranch
+New Mexico to Probe Allegations of Sexual Abuse, Buried Bodies of Teen Girls Near Epstein’s Ranch

-New Mexico has announced it is probing into an allegation that Epstein ordered the bodies of two girls to be buried on Zorro Ranch.
+New Mexico has announced it is probing into an allegation that Epstein ordered the bodies of two girls to be buried near Zorro Ranch.

 UCLA ‘Filling the Void’ In Public Health Guidance After 2025 Wildfires